Services at the Abbey Church

 - Eucharist at 10.30 a.m. for those of age 70 or over and those who are clinically vulnerable.

-If you wish to attend any of these services, please contact the church by emailing firstname.lastname@example.org with your name, contact number and the service that you wish to attend.
+If you wish to attend any of these services, please contact the church by emailing email@example.com with your name, contact number and the service that you wish to attend.
 Please read our guidance notes before attending.
-Please note that, from 2nd August, face coverings must be worn.
+Please note also that face coverings must be worn.

 - Private prayer.

-- Monday to Thursday between 12.00 noon and 2.00 p.m.
+- Tuesday and Thursday between 12.00 noon and 2.00 p.m.
 At present we are unable to open the church at weekends.

 - Baptisms, Weddings and Funerals.

 - These can be arranged with the Parish Office.
-There can be a maximum of 30 attendees.
+Unfortunately, there can only be a limited number of attendees.

 Those of you who are aged 70 or over, clinically vulnerable or shielding are encouraged to take the government's advice to stay at home.
 You can continue to participate in the weekly Sunday Zoom service which has been moved to 5.30 p.m. so as not to clash with the morning service.
 However, should members of the congregation who fall into the above categories (with the exception of those shielding until 31st July) wish to attend Waltham Abbey church for a service, the government advice is that set days for services should be agreed.
 With this in mind we will be designating the Wednesday 10.30 morning service for these members of the congregation.